Fossils Corner

 Ancient sea creature โ€” lived 66 million years ago!

-Real bones turned to stone over millions of years
+Real wood turned to stone over millions of years!

 Learn more